 During an assessment task or in an examination you should not cause disruption to other students.
-This may include disruption caused by - talking, shouting, abusive or aggressive behaviour/language or using a prohibited device.
+This may include disruption caused by - talking, shouting, abusive or aggressive behaviour/language or using an unauthorised digital device or prohibited item.

 You should listen carefully to instructions given prior to an assessment task or examination.